How to install Eclipse, Java and Tomcat in Ubuntu

 sudo mv eclipse /home/user_name/eclipse3.4

-then cd to /home/user_name/eclipse3.4 and provide the following command
+then cd to /home/user_name/eclipse3.4 and provide the following commandsudo mv eclipse /home/user_name/eclipse3.4

 sudo chown -R root:root eclipse